 - The experience, reputation, and capabilities of the consultant

 - Customary charges of other practitioners of similar standing in the locality in like matters

 - The novelty, complexity, and importance of the work

 - The skill required to perform the service properly

 - The time & effort required and spent

 - Any special circumstances, including urgency or special requests by the client

-To ensure that you succeed in one of the biggest decisions in your life, it is essential that you seek help only from very experienced regulated immigration consultants who are aware of all the nuances of Canadian Immigration law.
+To ensure that you succeed in one of the biggest decisions in your life, it is essential that you seek help only from very experienced regulated immigration consultants or immigration lawyers who are aware of all the nuances of Canadian Immigration law.